-Nursing is one of the most popular medical careers and it offers you a chance to work in hospitals or doctor's offices.
-As a nurse, you'll work under the direction of a doctor or a nurse practitioner, and your main duties will be to dispense medication, start IVs, take vital signs, operate various medical equipment, and directly care for patients.
-Become a Practical Nurse, the Nursing Diploma Program is approved by the Kentucky State Board of Nursing.
+Nursing is one of the most popular medical careers, and it offers you a chance to work in hospitals or doctors’ offices.
+As a nurse, you will work under the direction of a doctor or a nurse practitioner.
+Your main duties will be to dispense medication, start IVs, take vital signs, operate various medical equipment, and directly care for patients.
+The Nursing Diploma program is approved by the Kentucky State Board of Nursing.

-- Sullivan University focuses on hands-on learning with industry-standard equipment so you will be better prepared for real-life situations.
-Plus, our small class sizes mean you will get personal attention from caring instructors who will help you succeed.
+- Sullivan University focuses on hands-on learning with industry-standard equipment, so you will be better prepared for real-life situations.
+Plus, our small class sizes mean you will get personal attention from caring instructors.

 - Every earned credential comes with professional career services.
-Sullivan University's Career Services department will be there to help you maximize your experience and education and assist you in your job search.
+Sullivan University's Career Services department will help you maximize your experience and education, as well as assist you in your job search.

-The program focuses not only on what to do but why, supported by theory and the holistic care model.
-All of the nursing faculty are specialists in their fields and the vast majority are still practitioners in their field of endeavor.
-This ensures that the theory that is presented is also supported by the current best of care practices present in the healthcare community.
-There is a personal, friendly atmosphere at the school that invites students to have an open-door feeling to administration.
+Graduates with a diploma in Nursing are eligible to apply to take the National Council Licensure Examination (NCLEX-PN).
+The Nursing Diploma program has an NCLEX first attempt pass rate that exceeds the Kentucky Board of Nursing minimum percentage of students passing on their first try.
+The program focuses on topics supported by theory and the holistic care model.
+All of the nursing faculty are specialists in their fields, and the vast majority are still practitioners.
+This ensures that the theory that is presented is relevant and timely within the healthcare community.
+There is a personal, friendly atmosphere at the school and an “open-door” relationship with administration.

 * The clinical requirement consist of 594 hours.
 Students may not receive payment / reimbursement of any type for clinical and/or externship hours required in their academic program.
 Students may also not perform these clinical and/or externship hours with their employer in the capacity of their regular position.